canibanoglu/tango_with_django_book/chapters/models.rst

 The only other value we need to set is the ``NAME`` key/value pair, which we have set to ``DATABASE_PATH``.
 For SQLite databases, the remaining keys of ``USER``, ``PASSWORD``, ``HOST`` and ``PORT`` are not required.

-.. note::  While we have used an SQLite engine here and it is fine for getting started it is not the best option when you go to deploy your application.
-Instead, it is better to use a more robust and scalable database engine.
+.. note:: While using an SQLite engine for this tutorial is fine, it may not perhaps be the best option when it comes to deploying your application.
+Instead, it may be better to use a more robust and scalable database engine.
 Django comes with out of the box support for several other popular database engines, such as  `PostgreSQL <http://www.postgresql.org/>`_ and `MySQL <http://www.mysql.com/>`_.
 See the `official Django documentation on Database Engines <https://docs.djangoproject.com/en/1.5/ref/settings/#std:setting-DATABASE-ENGINE>`_ for more details.

 Creating Models
 ---------------